codePratyusha/Saving-Block/ReadMe.txt

 Space=Shoot

 The objective is to protect Gene Block, which can be done by shooting the zombies.
-If a zombie touches Gene Block, his health decreases, which is reflected in a number at the top left corner.
+If a zombie collides with Gene Block, his health decreases and the game ends.